hongxinli/Dijit-Tree-CheckBox/Tree-Styling.md

 2. Using the accessor `set()` allowing you to set the icons for	the entire tree or for individual data items,
 3. As a property of a data item or,
-4. By mapping property value.
+4. By mapping property values.

 In order to add custom icons to the CheckBox or dijit Tree the following items are required:

-1. An image sprite containing at least three icon types:
+1. An image sprite containing at least three icons which are referenced as:

    1. Terminal
    2. Collapsed
    3. Expanded
 <br /><br />

-2. A css file defining the icon class.
+2. A css file defining the icon classes.
 If you want to create multiple custom icon sets it is recommended to create a 'master' css file which imports the individual css files.
 As an example: `cbtree/icons/cbtreeIcons.css` is the default master css file.